THE ISSUE LOTUS IS ADDRESSING | How do we keep our oceans and waterways clean?

 In November 2015, we presented our work at the UCSD Founder’s Symposium.

-In addition, we have been conducting various on-site visits at local rivers in San Diego.
+In addition, we have been conducting various on-site visits at local rivers in the San Diego area.

 Lotus had a leadership transition, starting January 2017.

 First iteration of a pillar structure was completed early February 2017.

 Second iteration of the pillar was completed at the end of February 2017.

 Received funding from TGIF for over $1,000 in March 2017.

 Lotus invited to attend Clinton Global Initiative University 2018 (CGIU).

 WHERE WE ARE NOW |Lotus is currently refining the second iteration of our pillar.
 We have these objectives to accomplish: